 J.S.
 Roskell, ‘Sir John Popham, knight banneret of Charford’, Proceedings of the Hampshire Field Club, lii (1959), 43-55.

-A full biography of Popham will appear in the forthcoming volumes of The Commons 1422-61.
+A full biography of Popham appears in the recently published The Commons 1422-61 volumes, accessed here.